anaconda-graveyard/docs.anaconda.org/README.markdown

 ``git clone git@github.com:Anaconda-Server/docs.anaconda.org.git``

 This creates a local copy of this repository.
-You only need to do this once, but all the following steps will be done each time you make a new change.

 ## Install dependencies: